tango-controls/rfc/4/README.md

 > **Note:**
 > Although it is possible to use a wide range of characters in the Attribute's
-> name, it is RECOMMENDED to use only numbers, letters (upper- and lower-case)
+> name, it is RECOMMENDED to use only numbers, ASCII letters (upper- and lower-case)
 > and an underscore (`_`) to ensure compatibility with various tools and client
 > applications.
 Also note that the Attribute name SHOULD contain at least one
 > letter and SHOULD NOT start with a digit.